Henry Dyer Grindle

-Henry Dyer Grindle (November 19, 1826 - September 14, 1902) was a Manhattan physician and abortion provider in the 1870s who worked under the name H.D.
+Henry Dyer Grindle (November 19, 1826 - September 14, 1902) was an American physician and abortion provider in the 1870s who worked under the name H.D.
 Grindle.

 Birth

 He was born on November 19, 1826, in Maine.
 He married Mary Babbage in Maine on 20 May 1848, in Penobscot, and they had two children: Flora E. Grindle (c1849-1866); and Priscilla Herrick Grindle (1851-1924).
 He graduated from University Medical College in 1867.
 He married Julia A. Lockwood (1837-1900) of Connecticut.
 She also worked as a physician and was known as "Madame Grindle" and they had a child, Minnie Grindle (1862-1938) who would later marry Alonzo Grey, a physician; and John Wesley Grindle.

 First indictment

 On August 27, 1868, Susannah Lattin died post-partum at his illegal abortion and adoption clinic at 6 Amity Place (now West Third Street) in New York City.
 Her death led to an investigation which resulted in regulation of abortion clinics and adoptions in New York City.
 Grindle was indicted for "performing an abortion" on Lattin.
 The trial ended in his acquittal with only a censure from the judge because the prosecution proved only that the woman died at his institute during childbirth and not during, or because of, an abortion.